taiwuchen/crypto-prediction/README.md

 # Getting Started

-To get started with the Crypto Price Prediction Application, follow these steps:
+To get started with the Crypto Price Prediction Application (Version 2.0+), follow these steps:

 1. **Download the Project Files**
    Download the zip file of this repository and unzip it to your desired location on your computer.